Chapter One - Decisions

 Maud took a deep breath, "You did not waste them.
 You did not kill for their skin and discard their bodies.
 You did not kill what you could not eat, you respected their souls."
 Maud paused to put her hands on Wolf's shoulders, "You must stop him."

 Maude pointed down a dear path, "Hurry, he has been alerted and is seeking to flee."
 Wolf hastened to follow the narrow path, and Maud shouted behind him, "Be wary."

-The man had his back to them and without even looking slowly reached for his rifle, which leaned against the pile of fur.
+The man had his back to them and without even looking reached for his rifle, which leaned against the pile of fur.

 Wolf not even aware of when he had strung his bow now aimed a flint tipped arrow at the man.
 "Stop or I'll shoot."
-As soon as he had said it, Wolf realized his nervous teenage voice just didn't have the force for the brave words.
+As soon as he had said it, Wolf realized his nervous teenage voice just didn't have the force for his brave words.
 He found out the truth of it as soon as the man turned to point his rifle at him.